Necktschnagge/wired-watering/README.md

    * If you want to flash a device you should set the port where to talk to your device at `Serial flasher config ---> Default serial port`, e.g. `COM4` on Windows (check ports using `devmgmt.msc` to find the correct one).
    * Choose _Save_ first, then _Exit_ after you edited properties.
    * You can also do it later running `make menuconfig` to get back to this menu.

+make flash, flashes all (run once) make appflash, flashes only your application (run on updates).

+make flash and make monitor in one go, type make flash monitor

 ## to be replaced: Simple HTTPD Server Example